 A company will usually donate to organisations where employees have spent at least 10 hours (on average) doing voluntary work.
 Some companies will establish a threshold of hours that needs to be met before they can do a donation, whereas other companies will donate on an hourly basis.
 Besides donations for voluntary work on an individual basis, some companies also offer corporate fundraising for groups of employees who take part in voluntary work.

 However, it will always be: the more employees take part, the more money the company will donate.
 For example, a company will donate €500 when 5 or more employees hit 25 hours of voluntary work.
 Yet, when 50 or more employees take part voluntarily, they will donate €5000!
 The group focused activities like this can also include corporate fundraising team efforts like a walkathon or running sessions.
 This kind of corporate fundraising fits exceptionally well with online peer-to-peer campaigns where donors are raising money through their social networks.

-Donate as a company can be done both through volunteering or through material goods.
-Some examples of donating as a company are:
+Corporate donations can be done both through volunteering or through material goods.
+Some examples of corporate charitable donations are:

 - Business consultancy services

 - Building and construction materials